Fortifying your home makes it immune to attacks by covering all the possible security loopholes.

 Let it be a family secret because you cannot trust anybody.
-The little people know about you and your property, the safer you are.
+The fewer people that know about you and your property, the safer you are.

 I remember it was a long night with the dream of courage.
 When my parents had to take my sister to the hospital because my sister had to give birth urgently, I was alone at home.
 I was 14 years old at the time.

-Yeah, It’s a far off-grid place.
+Yeah, it’s a far off-grid place.
 At that time, I had not seen the movie “Home Alone”.
-Laugh out loud.
+How funny, right?

-I design alarm bells out of empty metal cans.
+I designed alarm bells out of empty metal cans.
 I put them behind the door because I thought just the door being pushed in would impact the cans, making them sound.